Last Update: 10/04/2021

 - Follow the instructions to setup JoyToKey.
 These instructions include a sample configuration (.cfg) file for the ALP which will make controlling the PC/FX3 from the ALP a more pleasant experience and save a lot of time trying to figure it out yourself.

 - Right-click on the Desktop and select Display Settings.
 Position the VIBS display (the backglass) to the right of the playfield display (display 1) within Windows Display Settings (make sure display 1 & 2 are lined up perfectly (as shown to the right), playfield on the left/backglass on the right).
-Both displays should be set to 1920×1080 and scaled at 100%.
+Playfield should be set as the Primary display by checking Make this my main display.
+Both displays should be set to 1920×1080, scaled at 100% and Display orientation in Landscape Mode.
 Keep in mind, Windows may scale one (or both displays) to 150%.
 If so, you’ll need to change this setting to 100% for the following settings to work properly.
 Simply click each display and verify any needed changes.

 - Next, I copied some backglass artwork to [Your Steam installation directory]\steamapps\common\Pinball FX3\data\steam (using instructions found here, this facebook thread or this archive).
 This will be useful if you want some nice artwork to appear when selecting a table.
 If you want to add your own default backglass artwork (image that appears on the backglass when starting FX3), create/download an image that is 1920×1080 and save it to the steam folder mentioned above.
 Make sure the filename is PinballFX3.jpg and it will show up when FX3 is launched.